-From paying staff and suppliers to financing your business marketing campaigns, money is an essential factor in running a business.
+From paying staff and suppliers to financing marketing campaigns, money is an essential factor in running a business.

-Even if you could be able to raise fund from your savings to start your business, you will still need some kind of financial supports to make the business succeed.
+Even if your savings could be enough to fund your startup, you will still need some kind of financial support to make the business succeed.
 And where do you go for this “little” help other than your bank?

 Your bank is the number one place to keep the money your business generated and it’s also one of the best and most reliable means of raising capital to finance a startup.

 By doing business with a bank, you stand a better chance to seek financial assistance from the bank to support your business.

 If you want to expand your business, open new centres or shops, acquire new materials or just want to introduce new products, you may decide to get your bank to financially support you.

-But the problems with getting financial supports from the bank is that they just don’t dole out money anyhow.
-This is why relationship with your creditors or banks is one of the best business relationships you have to build right from the establishment of your business.
+But the problems with getting financial support from the bank is that they just don’t dole out money anyhow.
+This is why a relationship with your creditors or banks is one of the best business relationships you have to build right from the establishment of your business.
 Every relationship is based on trust and this one is not an exception.

 #5].
 Relationship with the locals

-Your immediate customers are the ones within the vicinity of your business location.
+Your immediate customers are the ones in the vicinity of your business location.
 This is why it’s important for you to make sure that you are in good terms with the locals no matter the size of your business.

 As a matter of fact, your business owes the locals some kind of corporate responsibility.